 - Take into consideration how knowledge sharing works differently in remote and hybrid environments

-If you do plan to continue having workers in the office, focus on agile work environment that facilitates team collaboration and employee engagement.
+If you do plan to continue having workers in the office, focus on an agile work environment that facilitates team collaboration and employee engagement.
 We did just that at MentorcliQ, with an office redesign that emphasized an open concept.

 For fully-remote teams, you may to create virtual spaces where employees can share their knowledge.
 Alternatively, create formats where workers can come and share knowledge together, including open mentoring programs and Employee Resource Groups (ERGs).